-Questions & Answers – Scant Measurement
+Questions and Answers – Scant Measurement

-I frequently see the word “scant” after a listed ingredient (e.g., “1 tsp. salt, scant”).
+I frequently see the word “scant” after a listed ingredient (e.g., “1 teaspoon salt, scant”).
 In this context, what does “scant” mean? – Neil (6/11/02)

-Scant means lacking a small part of the whole; not quite up to full measure.
+Scant means lacking a small part of the whole – not quite up to full measure or just barely.
 In other words, 1 scant teaspoon means not quite a whole teaspoon but a little less.
-Scant is a very bad term to use in a recipe.
-The recipe should give the exact amount or say "to taste."
+In cooking, scant refers to an amount that just barely reaching or not packed.